rschireman/ChemQuery/README.md

 ## Why run locally?

-LLMs are incredibly resource-intensive due to their size and complexity (Gemma-7b has 7 _billion_ parameters.
+LLMs are incredibly resource-intensive due to their size and complexity (Gemma-7b has 7 _billion_ parameters).
 They require significant computational power and memory, often necessitating specialized hardware like high-end GPUs.
 We will use quantization (for a more detailed description, see the notebook) to fit this model into the 8 Gb of VRAM of a relatively old GPU.
 While running LLMs locally presents various challenges, it also offers substantial benefits:

 1. Data Privacy and Security:
 Running LLMs locally ensures that sensitive data remains on-premises, reducing the risk of data breaches and ensuring compliance with privacy regulations.